[Home] [GRP] [RES] [PUB] [ETC] [LEC] [S/W]

 where mydir is your UB IT name or the name of a guest account.
 Then

-From there on you can easily change to the projects directory from your home directory.
+From there on you can easily change to the projects directory from your home directory via cd projects.

 There are various directories and off-line storage space available to store larger files for an extended period of time.
 Please don’t use the precious projects file space for storing large files that aren’t currently needed.
 Ask one of the more senior group members about file storage.